Me-Wosh/TerminalGames/README.md

 * Shooting at enemies
 * Enemies moving at intervals and shooting back at the player
 * Special faster enemy that spawns once in a while and rewards bonus points if shot
-* Shields that block both enemies and player bullets
+* Shields that block both enemy bullets and player bullets
-* 3 lives that can regenerate if certain conditions are met
+* Lives that can regenerate if certain conditions are met
 * Level ups

 ### Short demo